 Taking the drawers out but leaving them full

 This is an interesting one favoured by some and it kind of makes sense in a way.
 As the drawers are in effect containers themselves, why not take them out but just leave all your clothes and other stuff in them?

 There are however a couple of drawbacks to this strategy, people often keep personal and private belongings in their drawers and you may not want these in an open container during the move.

 Also, unlike uniform boxes, drawers with their narrow edges aren't particular stackable and if they move around a bit in the van could get damaged along with any fragile items contained inside them.

 Leaving the drawers in and full

-Finally, none of the above considerations are on some people's radar in the first place anyway, and they expect Movers to be super human and capable of humping any large object regardless of how heavy it is.
+Finally, none of the above considerations are on some people's radar in the first place anyway, and as part of the normal removals service expect Movers to be super human and capable of humping any large object regardless of how heavy it is.

 What you can do though, and after years of experience at the removals coalface this is actually our favourite, is take the full drawers out, load the empty frame into the van, then put the full drawers back into the chest and secure with straps or in some other way to ensure they won't fly open at the first roundabout.
 Simples!